dporkka/dporkka/README.md

-# Hi, I'm a web designer and developer.
+# Hi, I'm a web designer and developer

-### I enjoy learning about the latest tech, contributing to open-source projects, and applying my skills to solve problems for businesses.
+### I enjoy learning about the latest tech, contributing to open-source projects, and applying my skills to solve problems.

 ### If you're interested in working together, send me a message.